 The vehicles are fueled by 6.0-liter, V8 engines, with carburetors.
 Engines are 650-700bhp powered and can reach speeds up to 180mph.

-8 drivers qualify for the postseason races.
-Success in the initial 16 races is the pre-requisite for qualification to the postseason format.
+Eight drivers qualify for the postseason races.
+Success in the initial 16 races is the prerequisite to qualify for the postseason format.
 However, only full-time drivers are eligible for a playoff berth.
-After the sixteenth race of the season, the 8 driver field is set for the Playoffs, any and all remaining spots are filled by drivers with the highest number of points without a win.
+After the sixteenth race of the season, the eight-driver field is set for the playoffs, any and all remaining spots are filled by drivers with the highest number of points without a win.

 The regular season finished with the ToyotaCare 250 at Richmond Raceway on September 10.
-The playoffs finished with the Lucas Oil 150 at Phoenix Raceway on November 6, where Sheldon Creed won the title, and his partners Zane Smith and Brett Moffitt finished in 2nd and 3rd position for GMS Racing in the standings.
+The playoffs finished with the Lucas Oil 150 at Phoenix Raceway on November 6, where Sheldon Creed won the title, and his partners Zane Smith and Brett Moffitt finished in second and third position for GMS Racing in the standings.

 Austin Hill won the regular-season title and was the points leader for the vast majority of the period, however, failed to progress to Championship 4 and completed sixth in the standings.

-The 2021 NASCAR Camping World Truck Series is the 27th season of the NASCAR Camping World Truck Series.
+The 2021 season is the 27th season of the NASCAR Camping World Truck Series.
 The season will start at Daytona International Speedway with the NextEra Energy 250 on February 12 and will end with the Lucas Oil 150 at Phoenix Raceway on November 5.

 |Category||Stock Cars, Pickup Truck Racing|